Winter - Wrestling

 Wrestling is a physically and mentally demanding sport.
 Most people naturally avoid facing challenges alone, but people who participate in wrestling voluntarily test themselves on a daily basis.

-- Develop Physically- Overall athleticism, strength, agility, flexibility, balance, proprioception
+- Develop Physically- Overall athleticism, strength, agility, flexibility, balance, proprioception, reaction time

-- Develop Mentally- Confidence, toughness, grit, independence, self-efficacy, self-control
+- Develop Mentally- Confidence, toughness, grit, independence, self-efficacy, self-control, discipline

-- Develop Skills- Self defense, leadership, awareness, emotional control, goal setting, coachability and employability
+- Develop Skills- Self defense, MMA, leadership, awareness, emotional control, goal setting, coachability and employability

 - Accomplishments/Opportunities- Compete at state and national level, build relationships and connections that may open up future opportunities